 Conclusion

 As mentioned, these might be older shaped stones, and they might have been moved and aligned for a different purpose.
-The numbers from the differences give the separation angle from the pyramids of 0.5, and 0.1 was used as the average accuracy.
+The numbers from the differences give a possible separation angle from the pyramids of 0.5, which is divided by 10 and 0.1 which was used as the average accuracy.

 Further numbers achieved are 931 and 1985, both are used in the pyramids.

-The total height which includes elevation and stone height gives 43.4 this is likely unqine to the pyramid builders.
+The total height which includes elevation and stone height gives 43.4 this is likely unique to the pyramid builders as 931 isn't found elsewhere.

 Archeology77 ©